asifrahaman13/p2_detection/README.md

 ## Front end

-Go to the front end directory
+Go to the front-end directory

 ```bash
 cd web/
 ```

-Create a .env file from the .env.example file and ensure you enter correct credentials.
+Create a .env file from the .env.example file and ensure you enter the correct credentials.

 ```bash
 mv .env.example .env